 Closed queen cell is added one day after removing the old queen from the beehive.

-If there are some hives with good queen cells on the apriary (swarming, supersedure, emergency queen cells), you can choose one or two nice, mature queen cells and put them in the beehive that needs a new queen.
+If there are some hives with good queen cells on the apiary (swarming, supersedure, emergency queen cells), you can choose one or two nice, mature queen cells and put them in the beehive that needs a new queen.

 Learn more about three kinds of queen cells here: Three Kinds Of Queen Cells.

 If the queen mates successfully she will most likely start laying eggs about 15 to 20 days after adding the queen cell.
-This period can extand due to bad weather or some other reason.
+This period can extend due to bad weather or some other reason.

 If the queen is replaced in this manner in a weak colony, full attention and care should be paid to that colony in order for it to develop as quickly as possible.